hernikplays/opencanteen/PRIVACY.md

 ### Contact
 Prefered way of communication is through the Issues system

-If it is important, my e-mail address is `contact AT hernikplays.cz`
+If it is important, my e-mail address is `matyas AT caras.cafe`